The Drama League Directors Project

 General Questions

 Absolutely!
 There are two ways to reach us.
 The first is via email, at artistic@dramaleague.org.
 The second is to attend our free Q&A sessions, where you can meet and talk to our artistic staff members about your application.
-We offer them in the lead-up to the application deadlines each year, in both online sessions (via Zoom) and in-person in New York City.
-If there are sessions upcoming, you’ll find them at the bottom of our Events Calendar.
+We offer them in the lead-up each autumn to the application deadlines each year.
+If there are sessions upcoming, you’ll find them on our Application Portal.

-The Drama League offers Fellowships, Residencies, Assistantships, Exchanges, and other Opportunities to engage, learn, and join the community.
+The Drama League offers Fellowships, Residencies, Assistantships, and Exchanges to develop sustainable careers in the creative industries, as well as Services to engage, learn, and expand community.
 You can find each set of programs, with the resources each program offers, in links from our homepage.

 A lot!
-The Drama League recently altered and expanded its programming, and each has its own application and area of focus.
+Each has its own area of focus and benefits.
 We strongly encourage you to read about each of them in depth.

-The Drama League supports your directing career… congratulations on the gig!
-Conflicts with program components, however, will result in the cancelation of those components and a reduction in the program, without being rescheduled.
+The Drama League supports your directing career…congratulations on the gig!
+Conflicts with program components, however, will result in the cancellation of those components and a reduction in the program, without being rescheduled.
 Therefore, we encourage you to prioritize this program should you decide to apply.
-We promise, it will be worth it… and it offers a number of directing opportunities as well!
+We promise, it will be worth it…and it offers a number of opportunities as well!

 Applications - Eligibility Questions

 Don’t worry about it!
-We understand that the path to a directing career varies widely, and that the idea of three things may not emcompass the wide breath of experiences directors have.
+We understand that the path to a directing career varies widely, and that the idea of ‘productions’ may not fully encompass the wide variety of experiences directors have.
 All we ask is that you tell us about that experience in your application answers, and that you tell us why you’d benefit from the program offerings.
 As always, we also accept your questions at artistic@dramaleague.org, but you’re the expert on yourself — if you think you’re ready for these programs, so do we!

 No. We understand that directors come to their profession from a variety of paths and experiences.

-The answer is (a qualfied) yes.
+The answer is (a qualified) yes.
 Our programs are available to any director who feels they are right for them.
 However, any applicant who is not a U.S. citizen will need to obtain all documents and permissions (visas or otherwise) to spend the right amount of time in the United States…which ranges from two separate weeks (residencies) to two years (certain fellowships).
-AND, even though our programs are educational in nature and not considered employment, they come with a monetary scholarship prize that some nations (including the United States) may consider taxable.
-Please check with your own country’s embassy, ministry or municipality to ensure you understand the responsibilities you undertake when applying.
-One other thing: The Drama League offers air travel for some of its programs, but these are based on domestic (U.S. originating) flights.
-You will have to fly to/from the States first, and The Drama League will handle travel in those programs in country.
+AND, even though our programs are educational in nature and not considered employment, they come with a monetary scholarship prize that some nations (including the United States) consider taxable.
+Please check with your own country’s embassy, ministry, or municipality to ensure you understand the responsibilities you undertake when applying.
+One other thing: The Drama League offers air travel for some of its programs, but these are only for domestic (U.S. originating) flights.
+For those living outside of the United States, program participations means you will have to fly to/from the continental United States first on your own, and then The Drama League will coordinate travel inside the country.

-To be fair to all applicants, there will not be a deadline extension.
-We suggest finishing your application and submitting it at least 72 hours before the deadline.
+To be fair to all applicants, there will be no deadline extension.
+We suggest finishing your application and submitting it at least 72 hours before the deadline, to ensure you don’t encounter any internet outages or software difficulties.

 In very loose, general terms, we think of an Early-Career Director as someone who is at the beginning of their professional journey…beginning to work beyond the completion of any educational path they have taken.
 A Mid-Career Director, then, might be someone who has been working in the field for 4-5 years or more, and an Established Director would be anyone who has done more than that. 🙂 HOWEVER, we understand these categories, even as general as they are, are not incredibly effective when elucidating the career paths of artists.
 They are not important or discussed in our selection panel’s deliberations.
 Why not?
 Well, just because you’ve worked consistently for ten years does not mean, for instance, that opportunity has come your way; similarly, directors who have only been working a few years may have moved quickly to big opportunities, and not need the same things their peers need.
 In truth, every individual comes to directing on their own individual path; to speak with Drama League staff about your specific experience and its appropriateness for any specific opportunity, please email artistic@dramaleague.org with your questions.